shashfrankenstien/ArchieTiny/README.md

         - VREF = Vcc = 2.8 v
         - VIN = Vpin = 2.7 v
         - R2 = RESET pin pull-up = 50 kilo ohm aprox (guess??)

+- The voltages are usually below these values.
+So they are good to use as threshold

 ADC button    | Resistance (R2) | Voltage | ADC threshold (8 MSB precision)
 --------------|-----------------|---------|--------------